Summer Start Mentors

 - Exhibit commitment to the mission of New Student Programs

-- If housing is available, Summer Start Mentor must be available to live on campus early June – beginning of August 2022
+- Summer Start Mentor must be available to live in Summer Start residence hall mid June – beginning of August 2026

 - Summer Start mentors should consider the following when planning for summer courses:

-- no more than four (4) credit hours during Summer Session II (classes may be synchronous or asynchronous, synchronous classes should be between 8:00am and 4:00pm during Summer II)
+- no more than six (6) credit hours during Summer Session II (classes may be synchronous or asynchronous, synchronous classes should be between 10:00am and 3:00pm during Summer II)

-- Outside employment is discouraged in order to allow time for informal interactions with participants; however, should a Summer Start Mentor wish to hold outside employment, it must be limited to 10 hours per week and received written approval by New Student Programs prior to the start of the program.
+- Outside employment is discouraged in order to allow time for informal interactions with participants; however, should a Summer Start Mentor wish to hold outside employment that is not affiliated with NC State University, it must be limited to 10 hours per week and receive written approval by New Student Programs prior to the start of the program.

-- Show the potential for development in the following qualities and skills: willingness to learn and grow as a leader, ability to work effectively on a team, ability to serve as a role model for incoming new students, creativity, flexibility, problem-solving skills, commitment to identity development and social justice, and the ability to effectively communicate with others whether in a virtual or in-person environment.
+- Show the potential for development in the following qualities and skills: willingness to learn and grow as a leader, ability to work effectively on a team, serve as a role model for incoming new students, creativity, flexibility, problem-solving skills, commitment to identity development and social justice, and the ability to effectively communicate with others

 Summer Start Mentors will have the opportunity to gain valuable experience and provide new students and family members with experiences that will support their transition to NC State: